satish-pati/GPU_SIMULATOR/README.md

   - Implement the logic for parsing and reading from Assembly file.
 - **Tasks**:
    - Satish:
-       - Implement the Simulator class .(by 13-Feb-2025)
+       - Implement the Simulator class with header file & connect Cores ,memory and simulator class. .(by 13-Feb-2025)
        - Implement the execution of instructions ADD,SUB,LW.(by 13-Feb-2025)
   - Niharika:
        - Implement the execution of instructions ADDI,BNE,JAL.(by 13-Feb-2025)